-Initial Public Offering of Common Stock - Upon closing of the initial public offering of the Company's common stock on August 2, 2004, 6,250,000 shares of common stock were sold.
+Initial Public Offering - Upon closing of the initial public offering of the Company's common stock on August 2, 2004, 6,250,000 shares of common stock were sold.
 The underwriters exercised a 30-day option related to the initial public offering and purchased 307,100 shares of common stock on August 28, 2004.
-Additionally, in connection with the initial public offering, all 267,212 shares of the Company's Series A redeemable convertible preferred stock, all 192,618 shares of the Company's Series B convertible preferred stock and all 980,392 shares of the Company's Series C convertible preferred stock, each outstanding as of December 31, 2003, converted into 6,166,372 shares of common stock on August 2, 2004.